kuhlman-labs/terraform-azurerm-landing-zone/solutions/shared-services/README-head.md

 This solution creates a hub network, a Key Vault for VPN certificate storage, a Storage Account for centralized log persistence, and a Log Analytics Workspace for centralized analysis of logs.

 **Note:** The solution takes in a pfx certificate for the configuration of the Key Vault certificate.
-The certificate in this repository should be replaced with a valid certificate for the destination of the CLZ.
+The certificate in this repository should be replaced with a valid certificate for the destination of the Landing Zone.

 ## Resources